DanHodges/TheologicalDictionary/Origen.md

 # Origen
-Definition of Origen coming soon.
+The definition of Origen is coming soon!